-'Death Road' stands in the way of crucial aid to Aleppo
+'Death Road' stands in way of crucial aid to Aleppo

 (CNN)As Syria's ceasefire largely holds, residents trapped in Aleppo eagerly await crucial aid supplies after months cut off from the rest of the world.

-But one main highway stands in the way to delivering aid to rebel areas in rebel-held eastern Aleppo: Castello Road.
+But one main highway stands in the way of delivering aid to rebel-held eastern Aleppo: Castello Road.

-All eyes are on the long, dusty road after the ceasefire negotiated between Russia and the United States was expected to include delivery of much-needed humanitarian aid to Aleppo, but has not.
+All eyes are on the long, dusty route after the ceasefire negotiated between Russia and the United States was expected to include delivery of much-needed humanitarian aid to Aleppo.
+So far it has not.

 As truckloads of food and medical supplies await, here's why Castello Road is a big factor in the ceasefire.